douglasgscofield/tinyutils/README.md

 **ncol** : print the number of columns in each line

+**showcol** : prefix the contents of each column of the first line (by default, skipping comments) by the column number

 **diffs** : produce successive pairwise numeric differences: 2nd - 1st, 3rd - 2nd, etc.  Length of output is length of data in input column - 1.

 ### Tablifiers: count summaries of input